 Please read "Reporting a Linux Bug" and provide the discussed information.

-PMS on the Raspberry Pi 2 and 3 / Banana Pi / ODROID / many more : Debian repository for armhf and arm64
+Official instructions for Plex Media Server on the Raspberry Pi 2 and 3 / Banana Pi / ODROID / many more : armhf and arm64 Debian Repository

 My PMS hardware: RPi 2, NVIDIA Shield TV, Intel Xeon